tresinformal/drakkar/faq.md

 Start from an idea of a visible change in the game, for example, 'The players should be able to do a little dance'.
-Create an Issue for that and assign yourself to it Work from big to small, in TDD fashion.
+Create an Issue for that and assign yourself to it Work from big to small, in TDD ('Test-Driven Development') fashion.

 For a big Issue: